pyControl/docs/docs/user-guide/hardware.md

 `Digital_output.pulse(freq, duty_cycle=50, n_pulses=False)` Turn on a pulse train with specified frequency (Hz).
 The duty cycle (percentage of the period for which the signal is high) can be specified as 10, 25, 50 or 75.
 If the n_pulses argument is set to an integer the pulse train will stop after this number of pulses has been delivered.

-`Digital_output.enable_pulse()` Setup output to support pulsed output.

 ---

 ### Analog input

-The analog input class measures the voltage on a pin at a specified sampling rate, can stream these measurements to the host computer to be saved to disk, and can generate pyControl framework events when the voltage rises above or falls below a specified threshold.
+The analog input class measures the voltage on a pin at a specified sampling rate, streams these measurements to the host computer to be saved to disk, and can generate pyControl framework events when the voltage rises above or falls below a specified threshold.

 The input voltage is measured with 12 bit resolution giving a number between 0 and 4095, corresponding to the voltage range 0 to 3.3V relative to the pyboard ground.